ETFs vs. Mutual Funds: Which is Better for Your Retirement?

 Behavior and Process

 Each option has strengths.
 Broad-market ETFs tend to offer very low costs and clear, rules-based exposure.
-Income-oriented mutual funds can prioritize stability and distribution policies that suit retirees.
-Both can diversify across many securities and can be used together in a plan.
+Income-oriented mutual funds may prioritize stability and distribution policies that suit retirees.
+Both can diversify across many securities and may be used together in a plan, so it’s reasonable to start with one core choice now and adjust the mix as retirement gets closer.

-• Low Fees: Many index ETFs have very low expense ratios, which can improve long-term outcomes.
+• Low Fees: Many index ETFs have very low expense ratios, which may improve long-term outcomes.

 • Diversification: Both ETFs and mutual funds can track broad indexes or specific segments.